 With my new-found enthusiasm, my knowledge rapidly growing and having a clear goal of establishing a small business that was creative, characteristic and of a contemporary nature I retired from full time work and in November 2011 and “Threads and Tangles” was formed.
 The key intent was to promote excellence in teaching and the provision of a productive long arm quilting service.

-To this date Threads and Tangles remains a viable small business.
-My work has been published in a number of magazines and books.
+To this date Threads and Tangles remains a viable small business (albeit for current COVID situation).
+My work has been shown and published in a number of magazines and books.
 I have presented at a number of quilt groups to include Trunk Shows and I have taught locally, nationally and internationally.
 I have also published two online Zentangle Classes which have been well sought after.